 It’s important that you get tested for hepatitis C often if you’re at higher risk of contracting the disease.
 See if you should get tested and learn more about hepatitis C diagnosis.

 Once HCV infection is confirmed, the next step is determining the extent of damage.
 Non-invasive tests such as a CT scan, MRI or ultrasound can provide detailed images of the liver.
-Occasionally a liver biopsy may be necessary to determine the degree of liver damage.
+A liver biopsy may be necessary to determine the degree of liver damage.